-The campus expects to request approval of preliminary plans funding for Pepper Canyon West at the March 2019 Regents meeting.
-Preliminary plans funding would support selection of a prequalified design-build team via the competitive process, scope refinement, preliminary design, and project cost estimating prior to submitting the project for approval of full budget and financing by the Regents, anticipated in summer or fall 2019.
+The Regents are being asked to approve preliminary plans funding in the amount of \$20 million to be funded from auxiliary-student housing reserves.
+The preliminary plans funding would support selection of a pre-qualified design-build team via the competitive process, scope refinement, preliminary design, and project cost estimating prior to submitting the project for approval of full budget and financing by the Regents, anticipated in summer or fall 2019 (refer to Attachment 1 - Preliminary Plans Budget).